Orange-OpenSource/ouds-ios/OUDS/README.md

 Feel free to read [this Swift documentation](https://docs.swift.org/package-manager/PackageDescription/PackageDescription.html) if you are not used to _SPM_.

+## Modules

+A _module_ can be seen as a set of features and components to fill a need.
+There is not module yet.

 ## Core

 ### Components

-_Components_ are defined here and can be integrated in applications.
+_Components_ are defined here and can be integrated in views.
+Components use *semantic tokens* can be be integrated in *modules*.

 ### Themes

-_Themes_ are applications of specific values for _components tokens_ and _semantic tokens_.
+_Themes_ are applications of specific values for _components tokens_ and _semantic tokens_ sung _raw tokens_.
-A _theme_ contains any relevant _semantic tokens_ and _component tokens_ which can be sued for components rendering.
+A _theme_ contains any relevant _semantic tokens_ and _component tokens_ which can be used for components rendering.
 A _theme_ has also _raw tokens_ associated to primitive types so as to give to _components_, written with _SwiftUI_, the needed values in the suitable type.
 A _theme_ can add for itself any new _tokens_.

 This library exposes today up to two themes:
-1. `OrangeTheme` which can be seen as the default _theme_ ;
+1. `OrangeTheme` which can be seen as the default _theme_
-2. `InverseTheme` for other use cases.
+2. `InverseTheme` for very particumar use cases.

-They both are based on an `OUDSTheme` defining default values.
+The `OUDSTheme` must be seen as a kind of abstract theme.

-_Themes_ car defined thanks to `open class` in Swift.
+_Themes_ are defined with `open class` in Swift.
 It allows inheritance and derivation.
 _Themes_ have Swift _extensions_ so as to get the _tokens_ to define.
 These tokens are overriden thanks to `@objc open` combination so as to make possible to override these values in extensions (thanks to `@objc`) and from objects outside the module (thanks to `open`).
-Thus we can split values and responsabilities in different _Swift Package Manager targets_ and keep overriding and inheritance possible?
+Thus we can split values and responsabilities in different _Swift Package Manager targets_ and keep overriding and inheritance possible.

 ### Tokens